GoogleCloudPlatform/php-docs-samples/managed_vms/symfony/README.md

 # clone this repo somewhere
 git clone https://github.com/GoogleCloudPlatform/php-docs-samples /path/to/php-docs-samples

-# copy the four files below to the root directory of your Drupal project
+# copy the four files below to the root directory of your Symfony project
 cd /path/to/php-docs-samples/managed_vms/symfony/
 cp ./{app.yaml,php.ini,Dockerfile,nginx-app.conf} /path/to/symfony
 ```